Pelosi moves to limit Trump’s actions in Iran with War Powers Resolution vote

 Trump tweeted Sunday afternoon that “legal notice is not required” for him to take additional action, but claimed that his online posts provided notification to Congress that he “will quickly & fully strike back, & perhaps in a disproportionate manner” if Iran attacks “any U.S. person or target.”

-Iran has vowed to retaliate and avenge the death of the head of the Islamic Revolutionary Guard Corps' elite Quds Force.
+Iran has vowed to retaliate and avenge the death of Soleimani.
 Iranian officials also announced they would be abandoning the 2015 nuclear deal, signaling threats of further nuclear proliferation.

 Trump had tweeted Saturday that even Iran’s cultural sites were potential targets for U.S. military action.
 "They're allowed to kill our people.
 They're allowed to torture and maim our people.
 They're allowed to use roadside bombs and blow up our people, and we’re not allowed to touch their cultural sites?
 It doesn't work that way," Trump told reporters aboard Air Force One on Sunday.